hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/finish.md

 With these steps you have learned:

-- &#x2714; how to create a CRD and define custom attribute,
+- &#x2714; how to create a CRD and define custom attributes,
 - &#x2714; how how your CRD becomes a new resource,
 - &#x2714; how to add, inspect and remove instances of a custom resource.